Derrick Jenkins

 My tutoring approach is characterized by interactive and engaging sessions where I employ dynamic teaching methods to ensure a personalized learning experience for students.
 Specializing in Physical Chemistry, Biochemistry, and a range of Chemistry subjects, I utilize tech tools like digital whiteboards, interactive diagrams, and video conferencing to facilitate interactive lessons.
 Following curricula such as A-Levels, AP, and IB among others, I cater to a diverse audience of 200+ students spanning Elementary to College levels.
 My strength lies in creating hands-on learning opportunities, fostering patience, and making complex topics like Chemical Bonding and Atomic Structure comprehensible through practice worksheets and innovative assessments.

-Chemistry concept taught by Derrick
+Chemistry concepts taught by Derrick

 An instructor guided a student from The Woodlands High School through a chemistry lesson focused on electron configurations.
 They practiced both standard and abbreviated notations and worked on identifying elements based on their configurations.
 The lesson also included a review and practice of balancing chemical equations.
 While no specific homework was assigned, the student is preparing for an upcoming quiz on electron configurations.